wur-bioinformatics/introduction-to-bioinformatics/week5.md

-The set of potential phenotypes for different organisms is enormous, and there is no standardized approach to phenomics as there is for the other -omics levels.
+The set of potential phenotypes for different organisms is enormous, and there is no standardized approach to phenomics as there is for the other omics levels.
 Exceptions include structured databases of human diseases such as [MalaCards]{https://www.malacards.org/}, and of genetic disorders such as [OMIM]{https://www.omim.org/}.
 Similar approaches are starting to find their way into other areas of biology (ecology, plant development and breeding,